 Fort Hill Trail offers distinct experiences throughout the year, making it worth visiting in different seasons.
 Spring brings migrating birds and the first wildflower blooms, with marsh marigolds and skunk cabbage appearing in wet areas while beach plums blossom along the trail edges.

 Summer provides the fullest wildlife activity and the most comfortable hiking conditions, though it also brings the largest crowds.
 Early morning visits during summer months offer the best combination of active wildlife and fewer people on the trail.
-The salt marsh comes alive with feeding birds during the early hours.
+The salt marsh comes alive with feeding activity during dawn hours.

 Fall transforms the landscape with spectacular foliage as the mixed woodlands turn brilliant reds, oranges, and yellows.
 The salt marsh grasses take on golden and bronze tones that create beautiful contrasts with the blue water and sky.
-Fall migration also brings different bird species through the area, making this season particularly exciting for wildlife enthusiasts.
+Fall migration also brings different bird species through the area, making it an excellent time for birdwatching.

 Practical Information